Mason-Roberts/Mason-Roberts/README.md

 ## 👋 Hello
 My name is Mason Roberts.
 I am from a small town in Ohio, where I found my passion for programming and all-things computer science while researching for a high school class.
 During my senior year of high school, I decided to go to college to study computer science and applied for The University of Akron.
 While working towards my degree, I focused on using Python, C, C++, C#, and their corresponding frameworks/libraries.
 I graduated with a Bachelors of Science in Computer Science in May of 2021.
 I am currently looking for work in the industry.

 During my free time, I enjoy learning new techniques, languages, and tools for my field.
 Besides learning new things in my major, I also love to do outside activities such as hiking or swimming and play games with my friends.
+If you wish to get in contact with me you can do so either through my GitHub profile or the contacts listed below.

 ## :dart: Current Focus